-On this blog we will be focusing on Facebook and some of the key elements of using this platform for professional/company purposes that will help you navigate through your company Facebook page like a pro.
+For today’s blog, we will be focusing on Facebook and some of the key elements of using this platform for business purposes that will help you navigate through your company Facebook page like a pro!

 1. Profile Picture